morganrivers/spatial_computing/README.md

 - Create a tangible computing environment bridging digital projection, physical objects, and robotic manipulation.
 - Facilitate novel interaction paradigms such as remote physical collaboration, interactive 3D websites, on-demand physical object construction (via 3D printing), and intelligent document organization.
 - Push computing beyond the screen into a physically embodied and interactive environment.
+- Bring people together.
+Computing can be open and collaborative, interaction with computing systems can allow for parallel input.
+We can start to interact in the same physical space with computing more effectively.

 ## Applications